seesharper/LightInject/doc/gettingstarted.md

 	container.Register<IBar,Bar>(new PerContainerLifeTime());

 A lifetime object is also shared across threads and that is something we must take into consideration when developing new lifetime implementations.

+## Internals ##

+When running under the .Net platform, **LightInject** is capable of creating instances of classes that has the [internal](http://msdn.microsoft.com/en-us/library/7c5ka91b(v=vs.110).aspx) modifier.

+The only requirement is that the internal class exposes a public constructor.

+    internal class InternalFooWithPublicConstructor : IFoo
+    {
+        public InternalFooWithPublicConstructor () {}
+    }